tverona1/ESP32_NTPNixieClock/README.md

-ESP32 NTP Nixie Tube Clock Program
+# ESP32 NTP Nixie Tube Clock Controller

 This hardware/software combination implements a Nixie tube digital clock that never needs setting as it gets the current time and date by polling